dsshean/TheSimulation/README.md

 ### Design

-The core simulation entities ("Simulacra") are designed as autonomous agents.
-While the current implementation uses a specific task-based asynchronous architecture (detailed in "Core Architecture"), the underlying philosophy for agent behavior involves a perception-reflection-action cycle, primarily driven by LLMs interpreting their persona and the environment.
+The simulation entities ("Simulacra") are designed as autonomous agents.
+While the current implementation uses a specific task-based asynchronous architecture (detailed in "Core Architecture"), the underlying agent behavior involves a perception-reflection-action cycle, primarily driven by LLMs interpreting their persona and the environment.

 ## Architecture

-TheSimulation operates through a series of interconnected asynchronous components, orchestrated using Python's `asyncio` and leveraging the Google ADK for LLM interactions.
+TheSimulation operates through a series of asynchronous components, orchestrated using Python's `asyncio` and leveraging the Google ADK for LLM interactions.

 1.  **Central State (`state` dictionary):**